 There is no need to suffer in silence, but sometimes it can be more comfortable or easier to chat with someone online rather than over the telephone.
 GibSams has recently launched a live web chat service where a trained Listener will be available to talk and respond to messages in real time, no matter what the problem or what a caller is going through.

 The new web chat service was soft launched on the 1st June with the aim being that once all the volunteers have completed their training, the chat service will be available from 6pm to midnight, 7 days a week, operating in the same way as the telephone hotline.

-The chats are completely untraceable and confidential.
+The chat uses a wordpress hosting service and is completely untraceable and confidential.
 Once a chat has finished and the Listener has logged out, any message is deleted automatically and any pages from the GibSams website that have been visited can be deleted from browser history.
 It is also possible to delete cookies and clear web chat permissions which show that someone has been on the web chat website, or to open a ‘private browsing’ window, which won’t show up in the browser history.

 The chats are completely untraceable and confidential.